State, TigerSwan settle longstanding dispute over DAPL security

-North Dakota regulators on Monday voted to settle a longstanding dispute with the North Carolina-based company that handled security for the developer of the heavily protested Dakota Access Pipeline, for just a fraction of the money they had sought.
+North Dakota regulators this week settled a longstanding dispute with the North Carolina-based company that handled security for the developer of the heavily protested Dakota Access Pipeline, for just a fraction of the money they had sought.

-A last-minute disagreement between the two sides threw the settlement into question, however.

 TigerSwan and President James Reese are to pay $175,000 to North Dakota's Private Investigative and Security Board.
 The company does not admit to any wrongdoing but agrees to not operate in the state, where it isn’t licensed.